History of Greek

 Greek is an Indo-European language, the sole surviving descendant of the Hellenic sub-family.
-Although it split off from other Indo-European languages before 2000 BC, it is first attested in the Bronze Age as Mycenaean Greek.
+Although it split off from other Indo-European languages around the 3rd millennium BCE (or possibly before), it is first attested in the Bronze Age as Mycenaean Greek.
 During the Archaic and Classical eras, Greek speakers wrote numerous texts in a variety of dialects known collectively as Ancient Greek.
 In the Hellenistic era, these dialects underwent dialect levelling to form Koine Greek which was used as a lingua franca throughout the eastern Roman Empire, and later grew into Medieval Greek.
 For much of the period of Modern Greek, the language existed in a situation of diglossia, where speakers would switch between informal varieties known as Dimotiki and a formal one known as Katharevousa.
 Present-day Modern Standard Greek is largely an outgrowth of Dimotiki, with some features retained from Katharevousa.

 Proto-Greek

 The Proto-Greek language was the most recent common ancestor of all Greek dialects.
-Proto-Greek split off from its nearest Indo-European relatives some time before 2000 BC, though it is unknown whether the characteristic Greek sound-changes occurred within the Greek peninsula or if Proto-Greek speakers themselves migrated into Greece.
+Proto-Greek split off from its nearest Indo-European relatives sometime during the European Bronze Age (c.
+3rd millennium BC) and possibly even earlier, though it is unknown whether the characteristic Greek sound-changes occurred within the Greek peninsula or if Proto-Greek speakers themselves migrated into Greece.

+Estimates

+Estimates for the introduction of the Proto-Greek language into prehistoric Greece have changed over the course of the 20th century.
+Since the decipherment of Linear B, searches were made "for earlier breaks in the continuity of the material record that might represent the 'coming of the Greeks'".
+A Middle Bronze Age estimate, originally presented by C. Haley and J. Blegen in 1928, was altered to an estimate spanning the transition from Early Helladic II to Early Helladic III (c.
+2400 BCE).
+However, the latter estimate, accepted by the majority of scholars, was criticized by John E. Coleman as being based on stratigraphic discontinuities at Lerna that other archaeological excavations in Greece demonstrated were the product of chronological gaps or separate deposit-sequencing instead of cultural changes.

+Models

+In modern scholarship, different settlement models have been proposed regarding the development of Proto-Greek speakers in the Greek peninsula.